Pirates ace Paul Skenes wins first Cy Young Award and Tigers star Tarik Skubal goes back-to-back

 Skubal received 26 first-place votes in the AL from a separate BBWAA panel.
 The other four went to runner-up Garrett Crochet of the Boston Red Sox.
 Hunter Brown of the Houston Astros came in third.

+Yet as fun as the season was at times, the disappointment of falling short of the ultimate goal lingers.

+“Ending the season on a loss is not a fun thing,” Skubal said.
+"You can be proud of what we accomplished, but you want to end the season with a win ... the one in October or maybe deep in November you get to play in.”

-The 28-year-old Skubal became the 12th hurler to win baseball's top pitching honor in back-to-back years, joining a group that includes Hall of Famers Randy Johnson and Pedro Martínez.
+Skubal is the 12th hurler to win baseball’s top pitching honor in consecutive years, joining a group that includes Hall of Famers Randy Johnson and Pedro Martínez, who was the last American League pitcher to go back-to-back, for Boston in 1999 and 2000.

-Jacob deGrom was the previous pitcher to win consecutive Cy Youngs, pulling off the feat with the New York Mets in 2018 and 2019.
-Martínez was the last American League pitcher to do it, in 1999 and 2000 for Boston.
+And he doesn't think this is the finished version of the Tigers.

 “You want to win this award as many times as you can in your career, but I’d gladly trade a Cy Young for a World Series,” Skubal said.